MaxwellMaciel/CTI-P4-POO-20242-LISTA01/README.md

 Welcome to the repository for **Activity List 01**, part of the **Object-Oriented Programming** course taught by Professor **Roger Moura Sarmento** at the IFCE campus in Maranguape.

-This activity list is designed to deepen students' understanding of object-oriented programming (OOP) principles.
+This activity list is designed to deepen students' understanding of object-oriented programming (POO) principles.
 Each exercise provides a practical application of theoretical concepts, offering hands-on experience to help solidify the foundational skills needed for advanced software development.

 ---